Home . Bloodlines.net . Links . FAQ . E-Mail

 The pedigree shown above for Stump differs slightly from that offered by the General Stud Book.
 Original research for the history of Family 104 was provided by A J Hibbard and Miodrag Milovanovic.

 Colonel Pepper's Diamond Mare appears at the head of Family 104.
-The Turf Register suggests her sire was the North Country Diamond (ch c 1726 Jew Trump), however, her grandson Stump was foaled in 1724 so Mr. Cheny was more likely correct in recording her sire as Darcy's Diamond (c 1680c Fairfax Morocco Barb).
+The Turf Register suggests her sire was the North Country Diamond (ch c 1726 Jew Trump), however, her grandson Stump was foaled in 1724 so Mr Cheny was more likely correct in recording her sire as Darcy's Diamond (c 1680c Fairfax Morocco Barb).

 According to the 5th edition of Volume 1 of the General Stud Book, Stump's dam was the Duke of Leedes's mare, by the Holderness Turk.
-However, sufficient alternate evidence exists, including that from previous editions of the GSB, to conclude that Stump's dam was instead the Snake Mare.
+However, sufficient alternative evidence exists, including that from previous editions of the GSB, to conclude that Stump's dam was instead the Snake Mare.

-Mr. Humberston's Stump is probably the earliest known runner produced by this family.
-Bred by Mr. White he first ran under the name of Ladies' Toy.
-He won Royal Plates at Nottingham, York and Lincoln defeating such horses as Sir Marmaduke Wyvill's Scarborough Colt (bl c 1724 Tifter) and Mr. Coke's Hobgoblin (br c 1724 Aleppo).
+Mr Humberston's Stump is probably the earliest known runner produced by this family.
+Bred by Mr White he first ran under the name of Ladies' Toy.
+He won Royal Plates at Nottingham, York and Lincoln defeating such horses as Sir Marmaduke Wyvill's Scarborough Colt (bl c 1724 Tifter) and Mr Coke's Hobgoblin (br c 1724 Aleppo).
 Stump has the distinction of winning the last Royal Plate that was run over Clifton and Rawcliffe Ings.

 The Blacklegs Mare was bred by James Waldegrave (1685-1741), 1st Earl Waldegrave, and owned by the 2nd Earl, also James Waldegrave (1715-1763).
 She later entered the stud of Charles Colyear (1700-1785), 2nd Earl of Portmore.
 There she bred the good runners Captain and General, the former a good stallion as well.
 In 1764 her daughter Cassandra was exported in foal to America and produced Stella for John Baylor (1705-1772) of "Newmarket" in Caroline County, Virginia.
 In turn Stella produced the stallion Harris's Eclipse who made a substantial contribution to early Virginia pedigrees.